mongodb/mongo-cxx-driver/etc/releasing.md

   with `--dist-file ./build/mongo-cxx-driver-rX.Y.Z.tar.gz`.

 If all goes well, run the command again without `--dry-run`.
 This should update Jira and create a draft release on GitHub.

-> [!TIP]
-> To avoid the Jira ticket tracking the release itself from preventing the script from completing successfully, pass `--allow-open-issues`.
-Carefully inspect the list of open tickets before using this flag!

 Verify the successful creation of the release draft on GitHub.